Blowpipe hunting with Orang Asli people in Malaysia

 Which animal species are the Jahai Orang Asli people blowpipe hunting?

-According to a study about ‘Hunting practices of the Jahai indigenous community in Northern Peninsular Malaysia’ by V. Loke et al. (Oct 2019), the following animals are preferably hunted by the Jahai Orang Asli people:
+According to a study about ‘Hunting practices of the Jahai Indigenous community in Northern Peninsular Malaysia’ by V. Loke et al. (Oct 2019), the following animals are preferably hunted by the Jahai Orang Asli people:

 Black Giant Squirrels (Ratufa bicolor) and White-handed gibbons (Hylobates lar) are the most preferred animals hunted.
 Malayan porcupines (Hystrix brachyura) are explicitly hunted in one of the villages that were researched.
 All three species of animals are small- to midsized and, therefore, easy to transport back to their homes.